lz1asl/CaveSurvey/README.md

 Why
 ===

 There are several approaches for digital surveying and most of them rely on the famous DistoX.
-There are not many choises if you don't have it.
-We have started CaveSurvey as a classic digital sheet.
+There are not many choices if you don't have it.
+We started the CaveSurvey project as a classic digital sheet.
 Later we started to leverage the Android build-in features and Bluetooth connected measurement devices.
-CaveSurvey will help you by:
+CaveSurvey will help you:
  - keeping the measurements sheet in digital format during the survey process (thus reducing typo errors)
- - aiding measurements collection (reducing the number of measurement instruments needed and/or the need to manually type the value):
+ - aid in measurement collection (reducing the number of measurement instruments needed and/or the need to manually type the value) by:
-   - by using built-in sensors (such as compass and clinometer) and tools (camera, GPS locations of the entrances, text notes, etc) if available
+   - using built-in sensors (such as compass and clinometer) and tools (camera, GPS locations of the entrances, text notes, etc) if available
-   - by using Bluetooth enabled devices (to read distance and depending on the device also compass and clinometer)
+   - using Bluetooth enabled devices (to read distance and depending on the device also compass and clinometer)
- - allowing you to export the collected data for further processing (like final map creation) with other apps
+ - allow you to export the collected data for further processing (like final map creation) with other apps
- - showing a simple map of the main line (allowing the detection of big measurement erros on site)
+ - show a simple map of the main line (allowing the detection of big measurement errors on site)
- - allowing the creation of simple sketches
+ - allow the creation of simple sketches

 Where are we now